 Chervil flavor profile

-Chervil has similar licorice notes to the ones in basil.
+Chervil has licorice notes similar to the ones in basil, anise, and fennel.
 You could also compare its flavor profile to a mix of tarragon and its relative, parsley.
 Some cooks detect a slight hint of mint along with the other notes.
-The flavor of chervil is subtle so the flavors of other herbs can easily overpower it.
+The flavor of chervil is subtle, so the flavors of other herbs can easily overpower it.
 Note that chervil that has blossoms attached to it will probably be bitter.

 Benefits of chervil